 Pursuant to the Swedish Companies Act, the Board of Directors has adopted a work procedure that outlines rules for the distribution of tasks between the Board and its Committees as well as between the Board, its Committees and the President and CEO.
-This complements the regulation in the Swedish Companies Act and in the Articles of Association of the Company.
+This complements rules in the Swedish Companies Act and in the Articles of Association of the Company.
 The work procedure is reviewed, evaluated and adopted by the Board as required and at least once a year.

-The Board of Directors and its Committees are subject to a variety of independence requirements.
-Ericsson applies independence rules in applicable Swedish law, the Code and applicable US securities laws, SEC rules and the NASDAQ New York Stock Market Rules.
+The Board of Directors and its Committees are subject to a variety of independence rules under applicable Swedish law, the Code and applicable US securities laws, SEC rules and the NASDAQ Stock Market Rules.
 However, Ericsson can rely on exemptions from certain US requirements.

 The Board of Directors has established three Committees: the Audit Committee, the Finance Committee and the Remuneration Committee.
-Members of each Committee are appointed for one year amongst the Board members.
+Members of each Committee are appointed for one year from amongst the Board members.

 LM ERICSSON ISRAEL LTD. - 13 Amal Street Rosh Ha'ayin -Israel -Phone: +972 3 900 60 00